 This article outlines some of the stark facts, following investigation, into the practise by large foreign companies in the honey business.

-Article extracts from: The Telegraph newspaper.
+Article extracts from: The Telegraph newspaper

-A five-month investigation by the Seattle Post-Intelligencer newspaper found the international honey trade rife with criminal enterprises designed to take advantage of the demand for imports created by the mysterious collapse of bee colonies across America.
+A five-month investigation by the Seattle Post-Intelligence newspaper found the international honey trade rife with criminal enterprises designed to take advantage of the demand for imports created by the mysterious collapse of bee colonies across America.

 According to the paper, large shipments of tainted honey from China have recently arrived at Western US ports after being repackaged as a product of Russia.
 Tens of thousands of tons of honey also enter the US each year from countries with few bees and no record of exporting honey such as Singapore and the Bahamas.